 [fig:SLModelExpression]

 To model synthetic lethal gene expression, several synthetic lethal genes are considered.
 In Figure [fig:SLModelExpression], an example of 3 synthetic lethal genes is presented, where any of the higher-order synthetic lethal interaction are required for cell viability.
-Expression data is assumed to be continous, normally distributed data with an arbitrary threshold to define gene function.
+Expression data is assumed to be continuous, normally distributed data with an arbitrary threshold to define gene function.
 As discussed above this threshold is pr = 0.
 3 throughout this thesis but is amenable to further modifications.
 Thus, if we consider synthetic lethal pairs, only a subset of these samples will be excluded, leading to an under-representation.

-In practice, samples are not removed from a dataset, rather the query gene is addded to satisfy the synthetic lethal condition as outlined in section [methods:simulating SL] below.
+In practice, samples are not removed from a dataset, rather the query gene is added to satisfy the synthetic lethal condition as outlined in section [methods:simulating SL] below.
 This is performed to maintain a comparable samples size across simulations and the preserve the assumed (multivariate) normal distribution of the data.

 Simulation Procedure

 Simulations were developed to simulate normal distributions of expression data and define function with a threshold cut-off.
 This is the reverse to the procedure of SLIPT to predict synthetic lethal partners (although the threshold is assumed to be unknown when testing upon simulated data).
-While gene function is used as an intermeidiary step in modelling synthetic lethal genes in expression data, the normal distribution gives a more comparable test of SLIPT (and other methods) on simulated data compared to normalised empirical gene expression data.
+While gene function is used as an intermediary step in modelling synthetic lethal genes in expression data, the normal distribution gives a more comparable test of SLIPT (and other methods) on simulated data compared to normalised empirical gene expression data.
 This also has the added advantage of being amenable to simulating correlation structures with the Multivariate normal distribution.
 In Figure [fig:simulatefunction], an example of such a multivariate normal dataset is shown with the functional threshold applied.

 [!ht]